-- (S2TMAP) vocabulary to express the source-totarget mappings. - 2.
-We provide a set of high-level ETL constructs for each layer.
-The Definition Layer includes constructs for target schema5 definition, source schema derivation, and source-to-target mappings generation.
+- 2. We provide a set of high-level ETL constructs for each layer.
+The Definition Layer includes constructs for target schema4 definition, source schema derivation, and source-to-target mappings generation.
 The Execution Layer includes a set of high-level ETL operations for semantic data extraction, cleansing, joining, MD data creation, linking, inferencing, and for dimensional data update. - We propose an approach to automate the ETL execution flows based on metadata generated in the Definition Layer. - 4.
 We create a prototype SETL{CONSTRUCT}, based on the innovative ETL constructs proposed here.
 SETL{CONSTRUCT} allows creating ETL flows by dragging, dropping, and connecting the ETL operations.
 In addition, it allows creating ETL data flows automatically (we call it SETL{AUTO}). - 5.
 We perform a comprehensive experimental evaluation by producing an MD SDW that integrates an EU farm Subsidy dataset and a Danish Business dataset.
-The evaluation shows that $SETL{CONSTRUCT}$ improves considerably over $SETL{PROG}$ in terms of productivity, development time, and performance.
-In summary: 1) $SETL{CONSTRUCT}$ uses 92% fewer NOTC than $SETL{PROG}$, and $SETL{AUTO}$ further reduces NOUC by another 25%; 2) using $SETL{CONSTRUCT}$, the development time is almost cut in half compared to $SETL{PROG}$, and is cut by another 27% using $SETL{CONSTRUCT}$ is scalable and has similar performance compared to $SETL{PROG}$.
+The evaluation shows that \$SETL{CONSTRUCT}\$ improves considerably over \$SETL{PROG}\$ in terms of productivity, development time, and performance.
+In summary: 1) \$SETL{CONSTRUCT}\$ uses 92% fewer Number of Typed Characters (NOTC) than \$SETL{PROG}\$, and \$SETL{AUTO}\$ further reduces the Number of Used Concepts (NOUC) by another 25%; 2) using

+SETL{CONSTRUCT}, the development time is almost cut in half compared to SETL{PROG}, and is cut by another 27% using SETL{AUTO}; 3) SETL{CONSTRUCT} is scalable and has similar performance compared to SETL{PROG}.
+Additionally, we interviewed two ETL experts to evaluate our approach qualitatively.

 The remainder of the paper is organized as follows.
 We discuss the terminologies and the notations used throughout the paper in Section 2.
 Section 3 explains the structure of the datasets we use as a use case.
 Section 4 gives the overview of an integration process.
-The description of the Definition Layer and Execution Layer constructs are given in Sections 5 and 6, respectively.
+The descriptions of the Definition Layer and Execution Layer constructs are given in Sections 5 and 6, respectively.
 Section 7 presents the automatic ETL execution flow generation process.
 In Section 8, we create an MD SDW for the use case using SETL{CONSTRUCT} and compare the process with SETL{PROG} using different metrics.
 The previous research related to our study is discussed in Section 9.
 Finally, we conclude and give pointers to future work in Section 10.

-2. Preliminary Definitions
+2. Preliminary definitions